rh8991/signal-processing-roadmap/README.md

 - [ ] Add triangle and sawtooth wave generation
 - [ ] Replace text inputs with real-time sliders
 - [ ] Export signals to `.wav` files
+- [ ] Import, play and visual signals from '.wav' files
 - [ ] Implement real-time waveform animation
 - [ ] Use `customtkinter` or `Dear PyGui` for a modern GUI look
 - [ ] Package the app as a standalone executable (with PyInstaller)